Connecting Bundles

 - In the Massdriver UI, drag your

-connecting-bundlesbundle onto the canvas and name it - Notice: The left side has a connection port that matches your artifact definition
+connecting-bundlesbundle onto the canvas and name it - Notice: The left side has a connection port that matches your resource type

 - Connect: Draw a line from the output port of your